nomiscientist/UberEats-Prototype-Kafka-MERN/README.md

 `npm install`

 Go into the Frontend directory and run the following command:

-Have used the below command for npm install becuase the enzyme adapter used for testing React components was not compatible with the React version used.
+`npm install`

+Go into the kafka-backend directory and run the following command:

-`npm install --legacy-peer-deps`
+`npm install`

 To run the Backend, go into the Backend directory and run the following command:

 `node app.js`

-To run the Backend, go into the Backend directory and run the following command:
+To run the Frontend, go into the Frontend directory and run the following command:

+`export NODE_OPTIONS=--openssl-legacy-provider`
 `npm start`

+To run the kafka-backend, go into the kafka-backend directory and run the following command:

+`node server.js`

-To use the application, visit the following url from your browser: http://localhost:3000/
+To use the application, visit the following url from your browser: http://localhost:3000/ Before that change NODE_HOST to localhost in file /Users/archie/Documents/UberEats-Prototype-Kafka-MERN/Frontend/src/common/envConfig.js